thefrontside/rack-current/README.md

 CurrentRequest stores the current request in a thread local so that you can access it from anywhere inside the request stack.

 ### Oooh.
-Thread locals, those are dangerous I hear.
+Thread locals, I hear those are dangerous.

 Not really.
 There are certain objects whose natural scope is the lifetime of an http request.
 The http request object itself is one such object.
 As long as the thread is the fundamental unit of concurrency in your server, you'll be ok.